 Carrowmore Point to Spanish Point and the Islands SAC and Mid Clare Coast SPA are located downstream of Miltown Malbay, adjoining the settlement boundary of Spanish Point.
 Any proposed development must ensure that there are no adverse effects on the conservation objectives of the SAC and SPA or on-site integrity, or the integrity of any other European site.
 Accordingly, objectives relating to European sites and to appropriate assessment will apply to any future development proposals in this area.
-The Natura Impact Report accompanying this plan (Volume 10a) provides relevant mitigation measures and recommendations at site and project level.
+The Natura Impact Report (NIR) accompanying this plan (Volume 10a) provides relevant mitigation measures and recommendations at site and project level.
+Future development proposals should include mitigation in line with NIR Mitigation 2, 3, 4a & 4b.

-- To consolidate and regenerate the existing town centre by encouraging infill development, redevelopment of derelict, obsolete and brownfield sites, and the reuse of under-utilised and vacant structures for retail, commercial and/or residential purposes and the provision of additional community facilities and services. - To promote links between Miltown Malbay and Spanish Point in order to expand the range of services and facilities which are complementary and will benefit both settlements. - To safeguard the existing character of Miltown Malbay by permitting development that respects the built heritage of the town and the designated Architectural Conservation Area. - To support the development and maintenance of physical service infrastructure to allow for future growth. - To improve vehicular access and parking facilities within the town and provide for an integrated approach to circulation, signage, parking and traffic around the town.
+- To consolidate and regenerate the existing town centre by encouraging infill development, redevelopment of derelict, obsolete and brownfield sites, and the reuse of under-utilised and vacant structures for retail, commercial and/or residential purposes and the provision of additional community facilities and services. - To promote links between Miltown Malbay and Spanish Point in order to expand the range of services and facilities which are complementary and will benefit both settlements.

-To support Miltown Malbay's role as a service centre for the cooperating parishes of the mid-west Clare area in order to maximize the benefit and economic return to the overall area and county.
+- To safeguard the existing character of Miltown Malbay by permitting development that respects the built heritage of the town and the designated Architectural Conservation Area. - To support the development and maintenance of physical service infrastructure to allow for future growth. - To improve vehicular access and parking facilities within the town and provide for an integrated approach to circulation, signage, parking and traffic around the town. - To support Miltown Malbay's role as a service centre for the cooperating parishes of the mid-west Clare area in order to maximize the benefit and economic return to the overall area and county.